KREM Cares Tom’s Turkey Drive Virtual Resource Fair

 Happy Thanksgiving!
-We hope you are able to celebrate the holiday with friends and family (and cook a delicious meal using ingredients from Tom’s Turkey Drive!).
-This year, we have taken our resource fair virtual to connect families in need of assistance with local organizations.
+We hope you are able to celebrate the holiday with friends and family (and cook a delicious meal using ingredients from KREM Cares Tom’s Turkey Drive!).
+This KREM Cares Virtual Resource Fair is designed to connect families in need of assistance with local organizations.
 If you have questions about a specific service, please call or email the contact information listed for that organization.

 Better Health Together

-To radically improve the health of the region.
+To improve the health of the region.
+Insurance Navigators answer questions and help people enroll in health insurance.

 A critical advocacy program, CAPA/Prepares supports families by focusing on parents.